 Two levels of bursaries are available:

-You do not need to make a separate application for a ULIP Bursary.
-When you apply for financial support from Student Finance England, you will be asked to give your consent to your information being shared with the University.
+You do not need to make a separate application for a university bursary.
+When you apply for financial support from Student Finance, you will be asked to give your consent to your information being shared with the University.
 Sponsors/parents who are submitting financial details about themselves as part of your application will also be asked to give their consent.
 It is important that this consent is given so that we can decide whether your assessed household income means you qualify for a bursary.
+Please consult the QMUL Bursary page for further details.

 International students from outside the European Union